How Big Do St. Bernards Get? Size & Growth Guide

 When They Stop Growing

-Anticipating breed-related needs before problems arise is the hallmark of informed pet ownership.
+Knowing what to watch for gives you a real head start on breed-related problems.
 Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition St. Bernards are prone to.

 Veterinary Care Schedule for St. Bernards

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your St. Bernard.
-Here is the recommended schedule:
+Below is a general framework.

 Cost of St. Bernard Ownership